wp-graphql/wp-graphql/README.md

 }

 ```

+## POSSIBLE BREAKING CHANGES
+Please note that as the plugin continues to take shape, there might be breaking changes at any point.
+Once the plugin reaches a stable 1.0.0 release, breaking changes should be minimized and communicated appropriately if they are required.

 ## Unit Testing
 To run unit tests during development, you'll first need a testing database that you'd like to use.